Disopyramide use while Breastfeeding

 Summary of Use during Lactation

-Disopyramide is sometimes found in the plasma of nursing infants at levels of 7.5-12.5% of the mother's levels.
+Disopyramide is sometimes found in the plasma of nursing infants at levels of 7.5% to 12.5% of the mother's levels.
 The N-monodesalkyldisopyramide (NMD) metabolite is more anticholinergic than disopyramide itself and appears in breastmilk in levels higher than disopyramide.
 However, of the cases reported, there are no reports of infant effects.
 Disopyramide may be used cautiously while breastfeeding when other alternatives are unacceptable.
 Observe the infant for anticholinergic symptoms.
 Infant serum concentrations can be monitored if there is any concern about drug-induced adverse effects.
 Theoretically, disopyramide might decrease the milk supply.

 Maternal Levels.
 In one report, a maternal dose of 200 mg orally 3 times a day produced milk levels of 2.6 to 5.7 mg/L and N-monodesalkyldisopyramide (NMD) levels of 1.8 to 4.8 mg/L during the days 4 to 17 postpartum.